ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 8. [Helm](https://helm.sh/) helps you manage Kubernetes applications through Helm Charts, which helps define, install, and upgrade even the most complex Kubernetes application.
 Navigate to `chart\YOUR PROJECT NAME`, then [follow steps 2) and 3) on how to configure tiller and initialize helm](https://{DomainName}/docs/containers?topic=containers-helm#public_helm_install).

-9. To install a Helm chart, change to the `chart\YOUR PROJECT NAME` directory and run the below command
+9. To install a Helm chart, change to `chart\YOUR PROJECT NAME` directory and run the below command
   ```sh
   helm install . --name ${MYPROJECT}
   ```
   {: pre}

+  With Helm 3, use this command `helm install ${MYPROJECT} .` to install the Helm chart {: tip}

 10. Use `kubectl get service ${MYPROJECT}-service` for your Java application and `kubectl get service ${MYPROJECT}-application-service`  for your Node.js application to identify the public port the service is listening on.
 The port is a 5-digit number(e.g., 31569) under `PORT(S)`.
 11. For the public IP of worker node, run the below command
    ```sh